Fort Valley State University

-Fort Valley State University (FVSU, formerly Fort Valley State College and Fort Valley Normal and Industrial School) is a public land-grant historically black university in Fort Valley, Georgia.
+Fort Valley State University (FVSU; formerly Fort Valley State College) is a public land-grant historically black university in Fort Valley, Georgia, United States.
 It is part of the University System of Georgia and a member-school of the Thurgood Marshall College Fund.

 Fort Valley State University is the state's 1890 land-grant university and enrolls over 2,500 students.
 Approximately 90% of the student body is of African-American descent.
-The average age of undergraduates is 24 and the average age of graduate students is 33.
-Roughly one-third of the students live on the campus and 85% of the student body are full-time students.
-The university is located in the town of Fort Valley in Peach County, the original site of the state's peach industry.
+The university is located in the town of Fort Valley in Peach County.
 Its 1,365-acre (5.52 km2) main campus is Georgia's largest public university in area.

 History

-Fort Valley State University (formerly Fort Valley State College) began with the 1939 consolidation of the Fort Valley High and Industrial School (chartered in 1895) and the State Teachers and Agricultural College of Forsyth (founded in 1902).
-The Fort Valley High and Industrial School, previously affiliated with the American Church Institute of the Protestant Episcopal Church, was transferred to state control and operation.
-Under the agreement, the work formerly carried on at the State Teachers and Agricultural College was consolidated with the work at Fort Valley High and Industrial School to form the Fort Valley State College.
+Fort Valley State University, was founded as Fort Valley State College in 1939.
+It began with the 1939 consolidation of the Fort Valley High and Industrial School (founded in 1890, chartered in 1896), and the State Teachers and Agricultural College of Forsyth (founded in 1902).
+Both schools had been founded privately, and were affiliated with the American Missionary Association; they were transferred to state control and operation, to form Fort Valley State College.

-In 1947 the state Board of Regents adopted a resolution moving the "land grant" designation from Savannah State College to Fort Valley State College.
+In 1947, the state Board of Regents adopted a resolution moving the "land grant" designation from Georgia State College (later Savannah State University) to Fort Valley State College.
 In response to the Regents' resolution, in 1949 the Georgia General Assembly officially designated the Fort Valley State College as the Land-Grant College for Negroes in Georgia.
-Public education was segregated at that time.
+During this time, public education was segregated due to Jim Crow laws.

-The school became Fort Valley State University, a state and land-grant university, in June 1996, and is the second largest land-grant institution.
+The school became Fort Valley State University, a state and land-grant university, in June 1996.

 Presidents

 The president of Fort Valley State University is the chief executive officer of the university.
-Paul Jones has held the position since December 2015.
+Paul Jones has held the position since 2015.
+The complete list of presidents includes: